torvalds/linux/Documentation/networking/arcnet.rst

 2. More than one protocol on the same wire.

-   Now things start getting confusing.
+   Analw things start getting confusing.
 To even try it, you may need to be partly crazy.
-Here's what *I* did. :) Note that I don't include arc0s in my home network; I don't have any NetBSD or AmiTCP computers, so I only use arc0s during limited testing.
+Here's what *I* did. :) Analte that I don't include arc0s in my home network; I don't have any NetBSD or AmiTCP computers, so I only use arc0s during limited testing.